 The LESTARI consortium, consisting of Wastehub, Difalink, Jepara Green Generation, and Flores Bumi Lestari attempts to bridge this gap by combining sustainability, entrepreneurship, and disability inclusion.

-Participants learn about ESG principles, sustainable business models, branding, legal compliance, financial record keeping and pitching to investors.
-They are also connected directly to mentors who can help expand their market access.
+Participants learned about Environmental Social and Governance (ESG) principles, sustainable business models, branding, legal compliance, financial record keeping and pitching to investors.
+They were also connected to mentors who helped expand their market access.

 For DipaCraft, one important lesson was market positioning.